My blog posts likely contain affiliate links, including for the Amazon Associates program.

-I had the chance to visit Ketchikan as part of an Alaska cruise in 2017 – my unforgettable UnCruise experience.
-The cruise started out from Ketchikan, so I had the chance to explore town and get to know a bit more about what this small Alaskan city has to offer.
+I’ve visited Ketchikan twice in recent years: once as part of an Alaska cruise in 2017 – my unforgettable UnCruise experience – and again as a port stop on my Windstar cruise in 2022.
+The UnCruise also began in Ketchikan, so I had the chance to explore town on my own and get to know a bit more about what this small Alaskan city has to offer.

 In this post, I promote travel to a destination that is the Lingít Aaní (traditional lands) of the Tlingit peoples.
 With respect, I make a formal land acknowledgment, extending my appreciation and respect to the past and present people of these lands.
 To learn more about the peoples who call these lands home, I invite you to explore Native Land.

-This post was originally published in April 2020, and was updated in May 2021 and November 2021 for the 2022 cruise season.
+This post was originally published in April 2020, and was updated most recently in December 2023.

 The Best Ketchikan Cruise Excursions

 Given how many cruise companies offer a number of interesting and unique shore excursions in Ketchikan, it was hard to choose which ones to recommend.
 But, I’ve weighed the options and consider these to be the bestKetchikan cruise excursions.
 Here’s how I calculated the scores:

 - I went through all of the Ketchikan shore excursions (128) on every company (8) that has any cruise(s) that stop there in 2024

 - I looked at the number of cruise companies offering that excursion this year.